Organizations and Transactions Clinic

 Our students are in their second or third years at Stanford Law School.
 The clinic is an academic course and a full-time commitment.
 It represents the students’ entire courseload during the quarter of enrollment.
 Students work in teams in collaboration with, and under the close supervision of, our instructors.

-The O&T Clinic is a place to learn about corporate practice.
-We’re targeted at both students seeking to explore a non-litigation, advisory-oriented practice and those planning to do M&A, securities, finance, IP licensing or other corporate or transactional work at major firms.
+The O&T Clinic is targeted at both students planning to do M&A, securities, finance, IP licensing or other corporate or transactional work at major firms and those seeking to explore a non-litigation, advisory-oriented practice.
 In the clinic, students develop legal advice, learn to review and write contracts and governance materials, meet with client executives, examine commercial relationships, and receive extensive feedback about their work.
 No prior experience in business, finance, or corporate law is necessary.

 Students work on structural, programmatic, contractual, affiliation, and governance matters for corporate entities.
 Students typically represent multiple clients during the term, interact with client CEOs, CFOs, board members, and general counsels, and work in teams with other students and the instructors.
 Students receive detailed comments about the design, content, and execution of work-products and client communications, and about their performance in client meetings and calls.
 Students regularly assess their own work throughout the quarter and prepare a self-evaluation at the end of the term.

-O&T clients are all established Northern California nonprofit corporation and generate annual revenues in the range of $1 - $10 million.
-We focus on these organizations because they are corporations that typically have meaningful governance and disclosure obligations, active boards of directors, audited financial statements, physical facilities, multiple collaborations, and diverse funding sources and contractual relationships -- all of which are relevant to and product of corporate work -- yet are small enough that the clinic’s contact is a senior executive.
+O&T clients are all established Northern California nonprofit corporations.
+Most of the clients generate annual revenues in the range of $1 - $25 million, and some are considerably larger.
+We focus on these organizations because they are corporations that typically have substantial governance and external disclosure obligations, active boards of directors, audited financial statements, complex programs, varied collaborations, and diverse funding sources and contractual relationships -- all of which are relevant to and productive of corporate work -- yet are small enough that the clinic’s contact is a senior executive.
 We think they provide excellent material for students learning about organizational representation and institutional corporate practice.

 The course includes a seminar that generally meets twice a week.
 Seminar meetings focus on student-led workshops regarding client projects, and on orientation to corporate practice, including discussion of core commercial relationships such as acquisition, credit, and licensing, and practice skills such as transaction planning and management.